seaweedfs/seaweedfs-csi-driver/README.md

  - delete DS pods on node where no exists seaweefs PV
  - cordon or taint node
  - evict or delete pods with seaweedfs PV
- - delete DS pos on node
+ - delete DS pod on node
  - uncordon or remove taint on node
  - repeat all steps on all nodes